Lak Ha: Geography

 Khlong Damnoen Saduak that flows through the area considered as the local main watercourse.
 It also branched into many different tributaries, both natural and man-made waterways.

 Administration

-Lak Ha was established as sukhaphiban (sanitation district) in 1956 during the government of Field Marshal Plaek Phibunsongkhram.
+Lak Ha was established as sukhaphiban (sanitation district) in 1956.
 It was upgraded to a thesaban tambon (subdistrict municipality) in 1999.
-It has an administrative area comprising four subdistricts, namely Yokkrabat, Nong Bua, Nong Song Hong, and Rong Khe, 41 mubans (village), with a total area of 125.57 km^{2}.
+It has an administrative area comprising four subdistricts, namely Yokkrabat, Nong Bua, Nong Song Hong, and Rong Khe, 41 mubans (villages), with a total area of 125.57 km^{2}.